 Getting Started: Small Business Credit Card Machine Essentials

-With chip and pin and contactless transactions on the rise, now even small businesses require credit card machines to make purchasing products easier for their customers.
+With chip and pin and contactless transactions on the rise, now even small business start-ups require a credit card processing to make purchasing products easier for their customers.

 What do I need to get started?

 There are several steps that a small business must take to start accepting credit card transactions.
-The first is to set up a small business merchant account with a qualified bank.
+If you haven’t already, you must purchase and install an EPOS system to pair with the credit card reader.
+Next, set up a small business merchant account with a qualified bank.
 This is where payments made by card will come through.
-Next you need a payment gateway, which you can apply for separately to get a deal, or accept the one used by your merchant account provider.
+Then you need a payment gateway, which you can apply for separately to get a deal, or accept the one used by your merchant account provider.
 Finally, choose the best credit card machine for your business.

 1. Merchant Account

-The first step for any small business taking card payments is to identify and set-up your merchant account.
-A merchant account is a special bank account that allows your business to accept card payments.
+The first step for any small business taking card payments is to identify and set-up your merchant account. identify and set-up your merchant account.
+A merchant account is a special bank account that allows your business to accept credit and debit card payments.
 The merchant account can be provided most commonly by a bank, or by special arrangement with a PSP (payment service provider).

 The merchant account acts as a sort of 'holding pen' for the customer's money while the payment is authorised.
 After authorisation is complete, the merchant provider passes the funds to your business bank account - ready for you to spend or save!

-Take a look at our list of the best small business merchant account providers in the UK.
+Take a look at our list of the best small business merchant services providers in the UK.
 Then get in touch with Expert Market for free quotes and advice.